Manning O'Brine

 O'Brine began with a series of seven books about Michael the O'Kelly that were somewhat light-hearted in tone.
 He then wrote four novels that were grimmer and more realistic in nature and for which he received a certain amount of critical praise.
 These books are: Crambo, Mills, No Earth for Foxes, and Pale Moon Rising, the latter being set in wartime France.
 A number of common characters appear throughout these books, such as Pavane and Crambo, but the most important one is generally Mills, who is obsessed, as apparently O'Brine himself was, with tracking down and killing Nazi war criminals.

 His last novel, Pale Moon Rising, is apparently based on his own experiences as a 30-year-old in wartime France.
 Of it, the New York Times wrote, "[it] is well-written and is an exciting adventure story.
 But transcending all is Mr. O'Brine's loathing for Nazi Germany, the ubermenschen and all they represented.
 He uses his book as a not very subtle tract to condemn the system."

 He also wrote the screenplays for films including Man from Tangier (1957) and The Long Shadow (1961) and episodes of television series including No Hiding Place and The Saint.

 His novel Passport to Treason was filmed in 1956 by producer-director Robert S. Baker, starring Rod Cameron.

-In a bitterly worded and ironic forward to No Earth for Foxes called "A Note from the Author", O'Brine writes in 1973 or 1974 that: ...it remains a nightmare reality that, in 1965, ex-Nazis held 21 ministerial and state secretarial appointments in West Germany alone; 128 were generals of the Bundeswehr; 828 were high judges, court counselors, public prosecutors; 245 were with embassies and consulates of the Bonn Foreign Service; 297 were in key positions in the police and secret services....
+In a bitterly worded and ironic forward to No Earth for Foxes called "A Note from the Author", O'Brine wrote in 1973 or 1974 that:...it remains a nightmare reality that, in 1965, ex-Nazis held 21 ministerial and state secretarial appointments in West Germany alone; 128 were generals of the Bundeswehr; 828 were high judges, court counselors, public prosecutors; 245 were with embassies and consulates of the Bonn Foreign Service; 297 were in key positions in the police and secret services....
 If facts are interpreted by some as prejudice, then I stand a prejudiced man; if knowledge can be termed bigotry, I am truly a bigot."

 Of Mills, the hero of the eponymously named 1969 novel, a man "who came out of World War II with a blinding obsession: the eradication of Nazi butchers," the New York Times wrote, "You won't always like Mills, you'll find his story drags a bit in spots, but you'll discover both subtly compelling all the same."